menu

 Overview

 Kalaupapa is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 81 people and just one neighborhood, Kalaupapa is the 60th largest community in Hawaii.
-Kalaupapa has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Kalaupapa was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Kalaupapa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.